How is ulcerative colitis treated?

 Why choose us to treat your child’s ulcerative colitis?

 Our team includes experts from several different areas of medicine.
-Board-certified pediatric gastroenterologists, advance practice nurses, nurse coordinators, clinical social workers, dieticians, pediatric radiologists, surgeons, dermatologists, endocrinologists, psychologists and child life specialists work together to provide seamless care for children diagnosed with ulcerative colitis.
+Board-certified pediatric gastroenterologists, advance practice nurses, nurse coordinators, clinical social workers, dietitians, pediatric radiologists, surgeons, dermatologists, endocrinologists, psychologists and child life specialists work together to provide seamless care for children diagnosed with ulcerative colitis.
 In fact, our Pediatric Inflammatory Bowel Disease Center is the only program in the region to provide this multidisciplinary approach to care.

 We’re also the only program that participates in the ImproveCareNow collaborative, a community of patients, parents, clinicians and researchers who are dedicated to improving the lives of children with ulcerative colitis and other types of IBD.
 Our expertise and innovative approach to care is nationally renowned, and we’re equipped to provide patients and their families with the information and skills needed to successfully manage ulcerative colitis throughout childhood.